Bob Stephenson (sportsman)

 George Robert Stephenson (born 19 November 1942) is an English former cricketer and footballer.

-He played first-class cricket for Derbyshire and Hampshire between 1967 and 1980.
-He also played football as an inside forward in the 1960s, notably with Rochdale.
+He played first-class cricket for Derbyshire and Hampshire from 1967 to 1980.
+He also played football as an inside forward during the 1960s, most notably for Rochdale.

 Stephenson was born in Derby.
-He was a right-handed batsman and wicket-keeper, who played first-class cricket for Derbyshire between 1967 and 1968.
+He was a right-handed batsman and wicket-keeper who played first-class cricket for Derbyshire between 1967 and 1968.
 He joined Hampshire for the 1969 season.

-Hampshire played steadily during 1969, finishing the season in fifth place, though the team found the following season hard-going and ended 1970 with just four victories under their belt.
+Hampshire played steadily in 1969 and finished the season in fifth place.
+However, the team struggled the following season and ended 1970 with only four victories.

 Stephenson continued to serve Hampshire through the inconsistent times of the mid-70s, the highlight being the team's second-ever victory in the County Championship in 1973.
-Stephenson remained a first-team choice through the late 1970s, and into the 1980 season, but he retired from first-class cricket after Hampshire's bottom-placed finish in that season's County Championship.
-Stephenson's sole first-class century came for Hampshire against Somerset in 1976.
-He was club captain during his penultimate season following the retirement of Richard Gilliat.
+Stephenson remained a first-team choice through the late 1970s and into the 1980 season, but he retired from first-class cricket after Hampshire finished bottom of the County Championship that year.
+Stephenson scored his only first-class century for Hampshire against Somerset in 1976.
+He served as club captain during his penultimate season after Richard Gilliat retired.

-Stephenson was also a professional footballer, playing for Derby County, Shrewsbury Town and Rochdale in the 1960s.
+Stephenson also played professional football for Derby County, Shrewsbury Town, and Rochdale in the 1960s.